 This is part five of a seven-part series on the growing importance of automotive software.
-Click here to read part one, or visit siemens.com/aes to learn more.
+Click here to read part one.
+You can also download our whitepaper, or visit siemens.com/aes to learn more.

 Automotive embedded application development is an ever-changing and maze-like endeavour where many different tools and teams must try to collaborate under constantly shifting constraints.
 This environment makes cooperation a challenge, leading to problems.
 Today, software systems are a major source of program risk due to the complexity and criticality of software applications.
 As companies target connected, electric, and autonomous vehicles, the complexity of the vehicle software will only increase (figure 1).
 In fact, Jaguar Land Rover expects that self-driving vehicles will contain about one billion lines of code (Shale-Hester, 2019).